 LIS graduate-level course with University of Illinois

-FTRF continues its collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" during the 2015 fall term (August 24-October 9).
-The course will be taught by Professor Emily Knox.
+FTRF continues its collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" taught by Professor Emily Knox.

 Those at Illinois and other institutions in the WISE consortium (www.wiseeducation.org) are able to register via the WISE system.
-For those at non-WISE institutions, please contact Linda Smith at GSLIS, (217) 333-7742 or email@example.com.
+For those at non-WISE institutions, please contact Karla Lucht at U of I, (217) 244-3810 or email@example.com